Minimal targets for dilaton direct detection: Cosmological Relic Abundance

-In this paper, we have taken the bottom up perspective that the set of scalar couplings is only restricted by observational limits, and found that a general set of scalar couplings at low energy implies a coupling to dimensionless parameters at higher energies.
-We adopted the bottom-up perspective partly because it is the one consistent with the frequent way of displaying experimental limits on dilatonic couplings, that is, by assuming that only one coupling at the time is non-zero at laboratory scales \cite{Hees:2018fpg,Safronova:2017xyt}.
+So far, we have taken the bottom up perspective that the set of scalar couplings is only restricted by observational limits, and found that a general set of scalar couplings at low energy implies a coupling to dimensionless parameters at higher energies.
+We adopted the bottom-up perspective for a number of reasons (see \cref{sec:bottom-up-vs-top-down}), one being that it is consistent with the frequent way of displaying experimental limits on dilatonic couplings, that is, by assuming that only one coupling at a time is non-zero at laboratory scales \cite{Hees:2018fpg,Safronova:2017xyt}.

 On the other hand, one can specify the set of scalar couplings in the UV, in which case the couplings at low energies will be determined by running the argument of \cref{sec:scalar-interactions} backwards.
 This top-down approach is, of course, in principle exactly equivalent to the bottom-up approach, since the full renormalization group equations are reversible.
 One subtlety of the top-down perspective is whether the high energy scale at which the UV theory is defined (sometimes taken to be the scale of new physics) is itself a function of $\phi$.
 The distinction can be important in determining, for example, whether the baryonic sector exhibits equivalence principle violation or not (see the opposing perspectives of Refs.\,\cite{Damour:2010rp,Sibiryakov:2020eir}).
 In contrast, in the bottom-up approach, there is no such ambiguity, because the defining scales are by definition associated with the low energy scales being measured by experiments (as is evident in \cref{eqn:alphaEM-running,eqn:dg3}).